Skip to content

 download-pkg.png

-2.4 Upload Third-Party Packages Directory to Offline Func
+2.4 Uploading the Third-Party Packages Directory to Offline Func

-Go to 'Offline Func' , delete the original third-party packages directory, upload the zip file downloaded in the previous step, and extract it.
+Go to "Offline Func", delete the original third-party packages directory, and upload the zip file downloaded in the previous step, then extract it.

 delete-pkg.png